 "No, I'm just excited," I panted, waving my acceptance letter around.

 One of the schools with a great culinary arts program was the University of Minnesota.
 I only applied when I found out where the Olympic hockey team would be located.
 That was before they'd even gotten the news they had made the team, but I wasn't taken any chances.
-Now it was for sure so there was no question anymore: I was going.

 "What?
 Why?" he asked.